cdmoro/literature-clock/scripts/TRANSLATING.md

 ## Live draft previews

-Normal CSVs generate a separate `<locale>-draft` preview containing pending and approved quotes with valid time highlights.
+Normal CSVs with pending rows generate a separate `<locale>-draft` preview containing pending and approved quotes with valid time highlights.
 See the clock preview instructions above.
 A legacy `quotes.<locale>.draft.csv` is only used if there is no full CSV for that locale.
 Preview-only locales are never added to the selector or random pool.